AstreaTSS/RealmsPlayerlistWebsite/docs/index.md

 [^1]:
     The bot relies on a cache to speed up certain parts of the playerlist - there's a rare chance that the bot's cache doesn't have any useful information in it when the playerlist is generated, but... well, it's rare because the bot caches a lot quickly.
+Also, a Premium feature (fetching device information) can slow down the bot.
 [^2]:
-    Admittedly, the test used to determine this wasn't very scientific, but the actual number for the speed of the playerlist is likely *lower*, not higher.
-    Essentially, I measured the time until the bot sends the first part of the calculated playerlist, which is both the time it takes for the bot to calculate it
-    *and* the time for the bot to make a web request to Discord to actually send the message (adding a considerable delay).
-The ratelimits come in when sending every part of the playerlist (as a list that big will not fit in one message) - the bot sleeps 0.2 seconds between messages to try not to trigger them, and Discord can still trigger them anyways, forcing the bot to wait longer.
-This test was also done with an old version which split the playerlist into shorter pieces than it should have.
+    During the tests I did to determine this fact, the bot spent around *0.5 seconds* from the time the command is recieved by the bot to actually gather and process the data into embeds.
+    The other ~1.5 seconds is literally spent sending the embeds to Discord (they have to be sent in separate messages due to their high character count) and nothing else.
 [^3]: Through `/get-player-log`.
 [^4]: This bot is *hard* to self-host due to the number of things it uses.
 Check out [this FAQ question][can-i-self-host-this] for more information.
 [^5]: https://support.discord.com/hc/en-us/articles/4644915651095-Command-Permissions